telefonicaid/fiware-glancesync/README.rst

                 with *sync.py --make-backup*
 * new_scenario.result: there are files for each region with the backup of the metadata AFTER invoking the synchronisation
-* new_scenario_pre: there are files with the status of each region BEFORE invoking the synchronisation.
+* new_scenario.status_pre: there are files with the status of each region BEFORE invoking the synchronisation.
 These files can be generated with the output of *sync.py --show-status*
-* new_scenario_post: there are files with the status of each region AFTER invoking the synchronisation.
+* new_scenario.status_post: there are files with the status of each region AFTER invoking the synchronisation.
 These files can be generated with the output of *sync.py --show-status*

-Inside the forlder *new_sceneario*, optionally a *config* file may be included.
+Inside the forlder *new_scenario*, optionally a *config* file may be included.
 If this file is not found, then the default configuration defined in the variable *config1* of the test file ´´tests/unit/test_glancesync.py´´ is used.